Video Killed the Radio Star: The Importance of Video in Email

 YouTube is the most well-known video sharing platform and is considered the second largest search engine on the internet.
 It has seen incredible, unparalleled growth; since the first video was uploaded in February of 2005.
 The platform now boasts over one billion hours of video watched every day.
 Recent statistics suggest 400 hours of video are uploaded every minute.

 Think about that for a second… People prefer to consume their media by watching, rather than listening or reading.
-And, now that we’ve acknowledged this it’s about time we adopted this form of communication in all marketing strategies.
+And, now that we’ve acknowledged this it’s about time we adopted this form of communication in all Content Marketing strategies.

 Email is not dead, it is just evolving

 Gone are the days of a traditional outbound sales and marketing strategies.
 Today, we are becoming more creative in driving awareness of our brands and services.
-And, this inbound marketing ideology has become the modern-day saviour to those looking for a better way to build communication and awareness strategies that actually convert leads.
+And, this content marketing strategy has become the modern-day saviour to those looking for a better way to build communication and awareness strategies that actually convert leads.

 The official definition of inbound from the trailblazers themselves at HubSpot is: Inbound is a method of attracting, engaging, and delighting people to grow a business that provides value and builds trust.
 In laymen’s terms, I would say it is creating more human to human business and building brands on trust and education which drives better relationships and growth.